Lovelace (film)

-Lovelace is a 2013 American biographical drama film centered on pornographic actress Linda Lovelace, star of Deep Throat, a landmark 1972 film at the forefront of the Golden Age of Porn.
-Lovelace covers her life from age 21 to 32.
+Lovelace is a 2013 American biographical drama film directed by Rob Epstein and Jeffrey Friedman.
+It follows the life of pornographic actress Linda Lovelace, star of Deep Throat, a landmark 1972 film at the forefront of the Golden Age of Porn, from age 21 to 32.

-Directed by Rob Epstein and Jeffrey Friedman, the film was written by Andy Bellin and stars Amanda Seyfried, Peter Sarsgaard, Hank Azaria, Wes Bentley, Adam Brody, Bobby Cannavale, James Franco, Debi Mazar, Chris Noth, Robert Patrick, Eric Roberts, Chloë Sevigny, Sharon Stone, and Juno Temple.
+The film was written by Andy Bellin and stars Amanda Seyfried, Peter Sarsgaard, Hank Azaria, Wes Bentley, Adam Brody, Bobby Cannavale, James Franco, Debi Mazar, Chris Noth, Robert Patrick, Eric Roberts, Chloë Sevigny, Sharon Stone, and Juno Temple.

 Lovelace had its world premiere at the Sundance Film Festival on January 22, 2013, and was given a limited theatrical release in the United States on August 9, 2013.

 Plot

 In 1970, 21-year-old Linda Susan Boreman is living with her parents in Davie, Florida, having moved from New York City.
 While out dancing one night with her best friend Patsy, Linda attracts the attention of a man named Chuck Traynor and the two soon develop a relationship after a vulnerable Linda reveals to him that she has a strained relationship with her parents.
 The strain was caused because Linda had earlier given birth to a son out-of-wedlock and her domineering mother Dorothy had tricked her into putting the baby up for adoption.

 Chuck, much older than Linda, begins teaching her how to perform sexual acts, which she is initially thrilled about.
 After breaking curfew one night, Linda is berated by Dorothy, forcing Linda to move out so she can live with Chuck, later marrying him.
 During a party, Linda watches one of Chuck's homemade pornographic films for the first time and tells him that "good girls don't do that stuff".

 Six months later, Linda bails Chuck out of jail for facilitating prostitution, although he claims to have had little knowledge of what went on in the parking lot behind his bar.
 Desperate for money, he persuades Linda to become a pornographic actress.
 By 1972, Linda begins working on a film, Deep Throat, in which she uses her new stage name "Linda Lovelace".

 The film becomes a huge success, making over $30,000 at the box office in its first week.
 After it becomes a worldwide phenomenon, Linda is interviewed by a variety of print and radio reporters and becomes the subject of late-night television humor.
 Her life is seen as exciting and glamorous, and Linda poses nude, and attends parties, weekly.